sethlewis93/Random-Quote-Generator/README.md

 ## To use:

 1. Download code
-2. Start a live server on local machine
-3. Open index.html in preferred browser
+2. Simply open index.html in your preferred browser.
+JS is loaded via `<script>` tag.
-4. Click "show anohter quote" button to load another quotation or simpy wait 8 seconds for a new quotation to load
+3. Click "show anohter quote" button to load another quotation or simpy wait 8 seconds for a new quotation to load